timwarnock/best-practices-and-notes/good-teams.md

 ## The Goal

 A successful organization must have an inspiring goal, a shared vision that unites different teams and technologies.
-Without an inspiring and shared goal, an organization will fall into a default Bureaucratic Culture (a rule-oriented culture).
+Without an inspiring and shared goal, an organization most likely fall into a default Bureaucratic Culture (a rule-oriented culture).
 In that environment software developers will adopt what is known as a *mercenary mindset*.
 What's worse, due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law), these mercenary-minded developers will create products and services that reflect the bureaucratic communication channels between teams within the organization -- and will NOT meet the goals of the users.

 ## Measures